 More and more people are eschewing traditional wooden coffins in favour of colourful one-offs, tailor-made to reflect the characters, tastes and achievements of their loved ones.
 Custom coffins can be custom made, and/or customised.
 They can take any practical form you can think of, or standard coffins can be decorated and detailed how you wish.
+These tend to sit and the opposite end of the cheap coffins and can, in some instances provide quite costly.
+I have listed some suppliers below for more information on exact costs.

-Nottingham-based coffin manufacturer Vic Fearn and Company began specialising in custom-made designs in response to what it saw as a growing demand for more individualised funeral services.
+Nottingham-based coffin manufacturer Vic Fearn and Company began specialising in custom-made designs in response to what it saw as growing demand for more individualised funeral services.
 In the past few years, it has produced dozens of so-called “crazy coffins”.
 Miniature spaceships, aeroplanes, guitars and bells are among the more different designs to have been commissioned so far, costing anything from a few hundred to a couple of thousand pounds, to specifications dictated by customers.

-According to director David Crampton, “we decided to branch out into making unusually shaped coffins, because we were finding a growing demand among grieving families for ones that genuinely reflect the personality of the people being mourned.
+According to director David Crampton, “we decided to branch out into making unusually shaped coffins because we were finding a growing demand among grieving families for ones that genuinely reflect the personality of the people being mourned.
 But people are now starting to realise you don’t have to wait until you die to have your coffin made – you can order one in advance that genuinely says something about your life.”

 He added: “Some people almost seem to see their future coffins as fashion accessories.
 We had one man who was mad about his motorbike, so we made him a coffin shaped like a sidecar which he clipped to the frame and took on a tour of the country, and another young chap ordered one with a glass top that he has been using as a coffee table in his lounge.